arpanojha/Quantum/c290/readme.md

-# This repo contains files for anssignments.
+# This repo contains files for assignments.